keithasaurus/koda-validate/docs/how_to/dictionaries/derived.rst

     assert validator({"a": "ok"}) == Valid(SomeType("ok", 10))

-For :class:`TypedDictValidator`, Koda Validate abides by the contents of the ``__optional_keys__`` attribute.
+For :class:`TypedDictValidator`, Koda Validate simply abides by the contents of the ``__optional_keys__`` attribute.
 Take a look at the `TypedDict docs <https://docs.python.org/3/library/typing.html#typing.TypedDict>`_ for information on how to specific optional keys on ``TypedDict``\s.